EngSunly/calculator/README.md

 # this is calculator that does has both gui feature and keyboard feature
-# it can handle decimal and negative value
+# it can handle decimal and negative value and chain calculation